 Things got worse over the next few days.
 One night, I was hit by a terrible cough, that afflicted me all night, making it impossible to sleep - and filling me with fear that this thing could actually take me to my grave.
 In all honesty - I didn't care.
 I felt prepared and ready to go.
 I felt I'd finished my life's work, and if heaven chose to take me home at this time, so be it.

 But then late that night, I had an experience that changed me.
 I woke to a parade of faces, one after another, presented to my mind - people important to me - my children, my family members, my siblings, my clients, my students - even the unknown faces of my email subscribers, podcast listeners, and music customers - most of whom I've never met.

 I realized, with new strength, that my influence in this world is still needed - that I still have things to say, music to share, people to uplift and support.
 That night changed me.
 I got through that hard night.
 I got through that hard year.
 And then rose like a Phoenix from those ashes, with a sense of renewed energy, vision, and purpose.

 I ended up writing a song about that transformative experience.
-You can listen to it now, on the homepage of my music website here.
-Soon you'll be able to stream it on Spotify and YouTube.
-I hope you take a listen.
 It's called "I Made It Through (For You)."
 It captures the feeling and essence of my journey - and my transition into this new year, this new time of hope and renewed energy and purpose.
-I think you will relate to its message.
+I hope to make it available online soon.